Applying Ethnography to Scale Social Change

 My work for Bridge focused on customer experience strategy, with an emphasis on launching in Liberia.

 As the Associate Director of Global Customer Strategy, I designed and executed ethnographic research in Liberia, in order to help Bridge and the Government of Liberia launch a public-private partnership of 25 new Bridge Academies throughout the country.
+I did this work in partnership with Jennifer Giroux, then a consultant at ReD Associates, and now Vice President and Head of Global Insights & Strategy at Bridge.

 The initiative presented an opportunity to go beyond ensuring more children learning in classrooms.
 The opportunity to transform ineffective schools into schools that embody what all public schools in Liberia should (and can) become - powerful places of learning that provide parents, pupils, and teachers a stable, supportive environment they can trust, and opportunities and resources to help them reach their potential.